HoxelDraw/4DO-Specification/README.md

 ```
 ```
 # It's possible to define a tetrahedron format with multiple per-tetrahedron data points
-tformat co co v/vn
+tformat co vt v/vn

-# a tetrahedron with two colors assigned (indices 5 and 7) as well as vertex position (indices 0,1,2,3) and vertex normal (indices 8,9,10,11)
+# a tetrahedron with one color and one texture coordinate assigned (indices 5 and 7, respectively) as well as vertex position (indices 0,1,2,3) and vertex normal (indices 8,9,10,11)
 t 5 7 0/8 1/9 2/10 3/11
 ```